Research

 “The Crisis of Expertise” in Words Hurt: Discourse and Violence in the History of Religion, Columbia University Press, forthcoming.

 “Rabbinic Literature, Roman era Jewish Thought” in Philosophy and Money.
-Palgrave Press, forthcoming.
+Palgrave Press, 2024.

-“The Impossible Possibility in Good Omens and Ancient Jewish Ethical Dualism” in Good Omens and the Bible, Sheffield Institute for Interdisciplinary Biblical Studies at Sheffield Phoenix Press, forthcoming. {pandemic delayed}
+“The Impossible Possibility in Good Omens and Ancient Jewish Ethical Dualism” in Good Omens and the Bible, Sheffield Institute for Interdisciplinary Biblical Studies at Sheffield Phoenix Press, 2024.

 “’The Testimony of Ancient Books’” in Field Notes: Revisiting the Classics in the Study of Religion.
 Bloomsbury Press, 2023.